numpy-user/OCVBot/README.md

 The bot takes random short breaks, so don't be alarmed if it appears to do nothing for a short while.

-For more technical users, comprehensive API documentation is located at `docs/build/html/`.
+For more technical users, comprehensive API documentation is source code docstrings.

 *This bot was written for educational purposes only.
 I am not responsible for how you use this software.*